-Circuits 15 & 19
+- Circuits 15 & 19

-Southeast Florida Behavioral Health Network
+- Southeast Florida Behavioral Health Network

-Fiscal Year 2021-2022
+- Fiscal Year 2023-2024

-Southeast Florida Behavioral Health Network is pleased to provide our 2021-2022 Consumer Handbook for persons eligible to receive substance abuse and/or mental health services in Palm Beach County (Circuit 15), the Treasure Coast and Okeechobee (Circuit 19).
+Southeast Florida Behavioral Health Network is pleased to provide our 2023-2024 Consumer Handbook for persons eligible to receive substance abuse and/or mental health services in Palm Beach County (Circuit 15), the Treasure Coast and Okeechobee (Circuit 19).
 We trust this handbook will provide you with useful information as you seek services through our network of community provider organizations.

-Our mission is to develop, support and manage an integrated network of behavioral health services to pro- mote the emotional well-being and drug-free living of children and adults in Indian River, Martin, Okeechobee, Palm Beach and Saint Lucie Counties.
+Our mission is to develop, support and manage an integrated network of behavioral health services to promote the emotional well-being and drug-free living of children and adults in Indian River, Martin, Okeechobee, Palm Beach and Saint Lucie Counties.

-Our vision is a seamless, accessible, recovery-oriented system of behavioral health care, driven by consumers, providers and other stakeholders, in which innovation and collaboration are the norm and diversified financial resources comfortably support an array of prevention and treatment practices, leading to excellent out- comes for individuals served, providers, and the community.
+Our vision is a seamless, accessible, recovery-oriented system of behavioral health care, driven by consumers, providers and other stakeholders, in which innovation and collaboration are the norm and diversified financial resources comfortably support an array of prevention and treatment practices, leading to excellent outcomes for individuals served, providers, and the community.

-SEFBHN ensures quality services and best practices are provided to consumers and families who are eligible to receive SAMH services throughout its network of providers.
-SEFBHN network providers employ the principles of recovery.
+SEFBHN ensures quality services and best practices are provided to consumers and families who are eligible to receive substance use disorder and mental health services throughout its network of providers.
+SEFBHN network providers employ the principles of recovery-oriented care.
 Services must be provided regardless of race, religion, color, national origin, age, sex or sexual orientation.

 This manual will provide you with general information only.
-Should you need assistance and/or have questions related to substance abuse or mental health ser- vices managed by SEFBHN, please call 561-203-2485.
+Should you need assistance and/or have questions related to substance abuse or mental health services managed by SEFBHN, please call 561-203-2485.